The meeting series of the Phonetics and Phonology Research Group

 Time and place

-The P-workshop is the foum of the Phonetics and Phonology Research Group.
-If you would like to give a talk, suggest a reading, or lead a session, please email the organisers Patrick Honeybone, James Kirby and Bert Remijsen.
+The P-workshop is the forum of the Phonetics and Phonology Research Group.
+If you would like to give a talk, suggest a reading, or lead a session (or if you'd like to be added to the P-workshop mailing list), email the organisers: Patrick Honeybone, Brandon Kieffer and Ricardo Napoleão de Souza.

 Current and recent events